Install OpenVPN server on Rocky Linux 8

 FIREWALLD config sudo firewall-cmd --zone=trusted --add-service=openvpn sudo firewall-cmd --zone=trusted --permanent --add-service=openvpn sudo firewall-cmd --add-masquerade sudo firewall-cmd --permanent --add-masquerade sudo firewall-cmd --zone=trusted --permanent --add-port=1194/udp sudo firewall-cmd --reload

 To summarize the article – we went through the process on how to Install OpenVPN server on Rocky Linux, using an auto-install script from Github, which speeds up and simplifies the process.
 The reason we choose this script is because it can help us deploy the OpenVPN server solution in matter of minutes and it also covers and automates the most of the configuration for the most common use case scenarios.
-Besides this method, we also covered the procedure where install OpenVPN server using Docker, which can be checked out on this post.

 Thanks for your time…